Top 2019 spring events at North American ski resorts

 Jackson Hole | Music Under the Tram

-Now in its seventh year, Jackson Hole’s popular Music Under the Tram is a free spring concert series centered around iconic “Big Red.”
-Skiers jam out to regional and local bands every Saturday throughout March.
+Now in its eighth year, Jackson Hole’s popular Music Under the Tram is a free spring concert series centered around iconic “Big Red.”
+Skiers jam out to regional and local bands every Saturday beginning March 2 through April 7.
 Music starts at 3 p.m.

 Whistler Blackcomb | World Ski & Snowboard Festival

 From April 10–14, the World Ski & Snowboard Festival takes over Whistler Blackcomb with film, art, professional ski and snowboard competitions, and a stacked list of concerts and parties.
 The free Outdoor Concert Series brings big acts to the Skier’s Plaza as well as a lineup of club nights featuring live DJs and dancing until the early morning hours.

 Mark your calendars, because the largest snowboard competition, Burton US Open is returning to Vail, February 25-March 2.
 Watch 100+ of the world’s best riders compete to win the most prestigious halfpipe and slopestyle titles.
 The action doesn’t stop there, as a free concert will follow.
 TBD on musical performances.

 The season-long Kidtopia events only get better when the days become longer and the sun gets stronger in March and April.
 Every day kids can play in the Kidtopia Snow Fort, a giant snow castle with hidden tunnels, slides and a maze located at the top of Dercum Mountain.
 On Saturdays at 4 p.m., kids are invited to join Ripperoo’s Village Parade, which features a horse-drawn sled for kids to ride in and concludes with a firework display at 7 p.m.
 Complete with activities, toys and all sorts of games, there’s something for everyone.

 Breckenridge | Spring Fever – Easter Egg Hunt